Weights for $\ell$-local compact groups: Introduction

 \subsection{Acknowledgements}

-The author(s) would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Groups, representations and applications: new perspectives'' (supported by EPSRC grant EP/R014604/1.\#34) where work on this paper was undertaken.
+The author would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Groups, representations and applications: new perspectives'' (supported by EPSRC grant EP/R014604/1.\#34) where work on this paper was undertaken.
 Thanks in particular are extended to Gunter Malle, Radha Kessar and Bob Oliver for helpful discussions.
 The author also gratefully acknowledges personal support from the Heilbronn Institute for Mathematical Research and the EPSRC (grant EP/W028794/1).
+Finally the author would like to thank the anonymous referee for carefully reading the paper and for making numerous suggestions which led to its improvement.